Tenvid/YT_Downloader/README.md

 You need to install [python](https://www.python.org/downloads/) and [python-pip](https://packaging.python.org/en/latest/tutorials/installing-packages/#ensure-you-can-run-pip-from-the-command-line)

-This will be a guide for experienced people, if you don't know nothing, you should revise the Detailed_Guide (WIP)
+This will be a guide for experienced people, if you don't know nothing, you should revise the [Detailed Guide](DetailedGuide.md)

 ## Set up